On nilpotent extensions of $\infty$-categories and the cyclotomic trace: Introduction

-\begin{enumerate} \item Let $\sX$ be a quotient stack $[\Spec B/G]$.
-Then the category of perfect complexes is compactly generated by $G$-equivariant bundles over $\Spec B$.
-It's more generally compactly generated for good enough stacks; see Section~\ref{ssec:stacks-weights} for a review. \item Let $R$ be a ring $k$ be a field whose exponential characteristic is invertible in $k$.
-Then $\DM(\Spec k; R)$ is compactly generated by Tate twists of $M(X)$ where $X$ is a smooth projective $k$-scheme; see Section~\ref{sec:motivic} for a review.
-This is again the case for other ``motivic categories" such as the relative version of $\DM$, modules over various motivic ring spectra or constructible $\ell$-adic sheaves. \end{enumerate}
+The $\infty$-category $\DM_{\mrm{gm}}(\Spec k, R)$ coincides with the compact objects of $ \DM(\Spec k, R)$ and the set of objects above are compact generators of $\DM(\Spec k, R)$.
+We refer the reader to Section~\ref{sec:motivic} for a review.
+This is also the case for other ``motivic categories" such as the relative versions of $\DM$, modules over various motivic ring spectra or constructible $\ell$-adic sheaves. \end{enumerate}

-In these cases, if we want to deploy trace methods to study the algebraic $K$-theory of these categories, then Theorem~\ref{thm:dgm} does not immediately apply.
-Our primary goal is to rectify this situation.
+In these cases, the $K$-theory and $TC$ are not the $K$-theory and $TC$ of an $\mathbb{E}_1$-ring spectrum and thus trace methods and Theorem~\ref{thm:dgm} do not directly apply.
+Our primary goal in this paper is to improve this situation.
+To state our main result, recall the following definition from \cite[Definition 3.1]{Land_2019}: